Aparna-Vijayakumar/Sentiment-Analysis/README.md

 We then use the train test split function in the sklearn package in Python to split the data as 75% for training and 25% for testing.
-For each value of hyperparameter C, we fit a new Logistic Regression Model and run the model for 10 epochs. \\
+For each value of hyperparameter C, we fit a new Logistic Regression Model and run the model for 10 epochs.
 The values we use for C are : <br>
-C = 0.01, 0.05, 0.25, 0.5, 1, 1.2, 1.5, 1.8, 2 \\
+C = 0.01, 0.05, 0.25, 0.5, 1, 1.2, 1.5, 1.8, 2 <br>
 Since the data is quite sparse (with majority of zeros for counts), we use both accuracy score as well as f1 score to evaluate the model.

 ### Results:
-We get highest training accuracy scores with C = 2 on the beauty data, we choose that as our final model and evaluate on the test set to obtain: \\
+We get highest training accuracy scores with C = 2 on the beauty data, we choose that as our final model and evaluate on the test set to obtain: <br>
 Test accuracy : 0.9972260748959778, Test f1 score : 0.9983498349834983

 ###  Interpreting the Model
-To check if the model makes sense, we want to see the top 5 words that had a positive sentiment.\\
+To check if the model makes sense, we want to see the top 5 words that had a positive sentiment.<br>
-Top 5 positive words for beauty reviews : \\
+Top 5 positive words for beauty reviews :
-'home', 2.11 \\
+<li>'home', 2.11 <\li>
-'easi', 1.83 \\
+<li>'easi', 1.83 <\li>
-'believ', 1.61 \\
+<li>'believ', 1.61 <\li>
-'best', 1.53 \\
+<li>'best', 1.53 <\li>
-'smooth', 1.5 \\
+<li>'smooth', 1.5 <\li>

 ###  Cross Domain Sentiment Classification
-We test the model which was trained on gourmet food reviews on automotive reviews, which gives the following results : \\
+We test the model which was trained on gourmet food reviews on automotive reviews, which gives the following results : <br>
-Train Data : Gourmet Food, Test Data : Automotives \\
+Train Data : Gourmet Food, Test Data : Automotives <br>
-Test accuracy : 0.7989130434782609, Test f1 score : 0.8804523424878837 \\
+Test accuracy : 0.7989130434782609, Test f1 score : 0.8804523424878837 <br>
 We obtained lesser scores when testing our model on a different category of reviews.
 This makes sense as the two categories are mostly unrelated to each other.
 Delicious would be a positive word for food, but it does not make any sense for it to appear in a an automotive review.